wtsi-hgi/irobot/README.md

  Status | Semantics
 :------:|:--------------------------------------------------------------
+ 201    | Seeded the precache with data object
  202    | Seed the precache with data object; ETA returned, if possible 401    | Authentication failure
  403    | Access denied to iRobot iRODS user